8bit-pixies/TreeGrad/README.md

 The routing layer requires a binary routing matrix to which essentially the global product routing is applied

 The leaf layer is your typical fully connected dense layer.

+This approach is the same as the one taken by Kontschieder, Peter, et al. "Deep neural decision forests."